Arkena Docs

 Launching on Arkena is a vetted flow.
 You apply with your collection brief, the team reviews it, and you receive a single-use invite code that unlocks arkena.io/create.

-The application form is wallet-less — you sign in with X (Twitter) and fill in the brief.
+The application form is wallet-less — you verify ownership with X (Twitter) and fill in the brief.
 Once approved, the invite arrives via the email you supplied; from there you create the collection on-chain with your own wallet.

 1. Open the apply form